affinitydb/doc/interface [cplusplus].md

 [protocol-buffers](#isession::createinputstream-protocol-buffers).
 These interfaces
 are self-sufficient (all major interactions can go through them exclusively).

-ISession also opens a more direct door to all major functions of the database: [PIN](./terminology.md#pin) creation, retrieval, update and deletion.
+ISession also opens a more direct door to all major functions of the store: [PIN](./terminology.md#pin) creation, retrieval, update and deletion.
 It allows to declare [properties](./terminology.md#property) and create [IStmt](#istmt) objects, which are used both to query and to define [classes](./terminology.md#class).
 It exposes the transaction control methods.
-It also provides other per-session controls, as well as some controls global to a database instance.
+It also provides other per-session controls, as well as some controls global to a store instance.

 ###ISession::execute, ISession::createStmt [pathSQL]
 These methods let you execute [pathSQL](./terminology.md#pathsql) statements (more precisely,